lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 TensorFlow/2.4.1
 ```

-This can be used for several purposes, e.g. shell-completetion for ZSH.
-This small example,
+This can be used for several purposes, e.g. shell-completion for ZSH.
+This small example, when put
-when put into `~/.zshrc`, will offer autocompletetion for `ml`-modules.
+into `~/.zshrc`, will offer auto-completion for the command `ml`.

 ```
 function _ml {